 It is hosted by the educational website edX.org and requires creating a free account.

-This course was created by Missouri State University and leads you through the study of personal finance topics from the consumer and societal perspectives.
+This video course (available on YouTube) was created by Missouri State University and leads you through the study of personal finance topics from the consumer and societal perspectives.

 You will learn more about topics such as insurance principles, personal savings, investment fundamentals, and retirement planning.

 The Utah State University Extension department provides this free personal finance course.